berensp/berensp.github.io/_posts/2026-05-06-good-and-evil.md

 > Gradually it was disclosed to me that the line separating good and evil passes not through states, nor between classes, nor between political parties either—but right through every human heart—and through all human hearts.
 This line shifts.
 Inside us, it oscillates with the years.
 And even within hearts overwhelmed by evil, one small bridgehead of good is retained.
 And even in the best of all hearts, there remains...an unuprooted small corner of evil.

-That's not to say we can't and ought not name evil and seek it out and fight it courageously.
-But it does mean that we should do so with humility and not triumphalism.[^3]
+That's not to say we can't and ought not name evil and seek it out and fight it courageously, but it does mean that we should do so with humility and not triumphalism.[^3]

 [^3]: St. Nicholas remembered this about all children: in Hungary he leaves both treats and some twigs (a switch), because no one is either all good nor all bad.